meleu/dg/src/site/notes/notes/A Identidade.md

 # A Identidade

-- Livro de Milan Kundera (mesmo autor de [[notes/books/A insustentável leveza do ser|A insustentável leveza do ser]]).
+- Livro de Milan Kundera (mesmo autor de [[notes/books/A insustentavel leveza do ser|A insustentavel leveza do ser]]).

 Legalzinho.